YairMZ/LDPC/docs/ldpc_overview/representation.md

 ## Graph Representation
 ### Tanner Graph
 The following discussion regards only codes over binary alphabets.
-For such codes the parity check matrix can be expressed using a bi-partite graph called a Tanner graph (after Tanner who invented them).
+For such codes the parity check matrix can be expressed using a bipartite graph called a Tanner graph (after Tanner who invented them).
 The two families of nodes are called *variable nodes* (denoted in below graph as $c_i$)  and *check nodes* (denoted in below graph as $f_i$).
 For an $(n,k)$ code there are $m=n-k$ check nodes (one per parity check equation), and $n$ variable nodes (one per information bit in codeword).
 The parity check matrix $H$ dictates the graph via the following rule: check node $j$ is